PierreMishra/Watershed-Stream-Delineation-Tool/README.md

 #### Outlet(s)

-There are two ways to load outlet point(s) from where all the water flows out of the watershed .
+An outlet, or a pour point, is a point through which the upstream water drains and flows out of the watershed.
+There are two ways to load outlet point(s):

 1. Load a shapefile containing point feature(s) from your local drive.
 Make sure the file path has no space characters.
 Ideally, move your shapefile to `data` folder in the `Watershed-Stream-Delineation-Tool` parent folder.